-The national offer date is 16 April 2019.
-A letter will be posted to all Gateshead residents informing them of the school they have been offered on or around this date.
-If you applied online you will also receive an email on 16 April 2019 confirming which school your child has been offered.
+The national offer date is 16 April 2021.
+A letter will be posted to all Gateshead residents that apply for a school place, informing them of the school they have been offered, on or around this date.
+If you applied online you will also receive an email on 16 April 2021 confirming which school your child has been offered.